RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 :::tip 📝 NOTE:

 This is an asynchronous command.
 OK means that the device is joining.
-The completion of the JOIN can be verified with `AT+NJS=?` command.
+The completion of the JOIN can be verified with the `AT+NJS=?` command.

 :::